vxanthop/e-hotels/etc/spec/models.md

     * `getOne($query, $model = NULL)` Fetches the first result from a `SELECT` query and converts it to an object of the `$model` class.
 If no `$model` parameter has been given, it tries to guess it from the backtrace.

 ### Entity classes
-Entity classes represent the "real-life" objects of the app, such as a Person or a Transaction etc. All entity classes inherit from the `Model` class, which is documented [here](model.md).
-The entity classes used in this app are the following:
+Entity classes represent the "real-life" objects of the app, such as a Person or a Transaction etc. The entity classes used in this app are the following:

 * [HotelGroup](#hotelgroup)
 * [Hotel](#hotel)